yanntrividic/idml-pandoc-reader/CONTRIBUTING.md

 * [x] Add a note on the difficulty of the installation
 * [x] Add a command documentation on the duration of idml2hubxml
 * [ ] Add docs on how to use `slugs.py`
-* [ ] Design an interface for OutDesign's frontend
+* [ ] Design OutDesign, an interface for the IDML Pandoc Reader (see the [design notes](https://github.com/yanntrividic/idml-pandoc-reader/tree/main/.design)!)
 * [ ] Write tests...
 Many tests...
 * [ ] Add a "Similar approaches section" in the docs somewhere, with IDML2JSON and such
 * [ ] Add in the docs a reference to the logfile that is generated